nixworks/public/news/2013/04/8/index.md

 ##### Australia
 ### [Australian Prime Minister Julia Gillard, on a trip to Shanghai, China, announces that the Australian dollar is set to trade directly with the Chinese yuan, becoming the third currency to do so. ](/news/2013/04/8/australian-prime-minister-julia-gillard-on-a-trip-to-shanghai-china-announces-that-the-australian-dollar-is-set-to-trade-directly-with-th.md)
-_Context: A$, Australia, Australia-China relations, China, Julia Gillard, Prime Minister, Shanghai, currency, yuan_
+_Context: A$, Australia, Australia-China relations, Chinese, Julia Gillard, Prime Minister, Shanghai, currency, yuan_

-##### China
+##### Chinese
 ### [Chinese President Xi Jinping opens the Boao Forum for Asia in Boao, Hainan, by calling on entrepreneurs to form a united voice and vision for the common development of Asia. ](/news/2013/04/8/chinese-president-xi-jinping-opens-the-boao-forum-for-asia-in-boao-hainan-by-calling-on-entrepreneurs-to-form-a-united-voice-and-vision-fo.md)
-_Context: Asia, Boao, Boao Forum for Asia, China, Chinese President, Hainan, Xi Jinping, entrepreneur_
+_Context: Asia, Boao, Boao Forum for Asia, Chinese, Chinese President, Hainan, Xi Jinping, entrepreneur_

 ##### Spanish
 ### [Spanish actress and singer Sara Montiel dies in her Madrid residence at the age of 85. ](/news/2013/04/8/spanish-actress-and-singer-sara-montiel-dies-in-her-madrid-residence-at-the-age-of-85.md)